 St Albans Crown Court.

-Secured an acquittal on appeal regarding a charge of sexual assault.
-The two day hearing involved successfully cross-examining four prosecution witnesses and adducing evidence from the Appellant and a witness for the Appellant.
+Represented a Defendant on appeal regarding a charge of sexual assault.
+The two-day hearing involved cross-examining four prosecution witnesses and adducing evidence from the Appellant and a witness for the Appellant.
+The Appellant was acquitted.
+Guildford Crown Court

 Represented a Defendant who pleaded guilty to possession of an imitation firearm with intent to cause fear of violence and was facing a minimum custodial sentence of 5 years.
 Successfully argued that there were exceptional reasons for not imposing the minimum term and that the Defendant was suitable for a suspended sentence order (‘SSO’).
 The Defendant breached the SSO weeks later by committing further offences.
 Nutan successfully argued that it was unjust to activate the SSO and the order was allowed to continue.